skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > having him around would really mess up the meeting they were about
 > to have with the Queen.
 >
-> Skeeve stopped at the Mages Guild and got dragged into a situation
+> Skeeve stopped at the Mage's Guild and got dragged into a situation
 > where someone had found a secret chamber in the guildhall.
 It was
 > filled with magical traps of various kinds.
 Skeeve went in, dealt
 > with the problem, solved some puzzles, and in return got a load of